Enrollment Policies and Procedures

 - “Direct faculty instruction” must include regular and substantive faculty/student contact regardless of delivery mode (for example, face-to-face, hybrid, distance/online).

-Undergraduate Course Enrollment for Graduate Credit (non-accelerated master's students)
+Undergraduate Student Course Enrollment for Graduate Credit (non-accelerated master's students)

-UVM Senior undergraduates may enroll for up to six graduate credits at UVM under the following circumstances: courses must be available for graduate credit; approval to take the course for graduate credit is obtained from the Dean of the Graduate College prior to taking the course; and the course must not be computed as part of the bachelor’s degree.
-Permission to seek graduate credit must be obtained from the Dean of the Graduate College in writing by the dean of the undergraduate college/school in which the student is enrolled.
-Graduate credit can be used as transfer credit into a UVM graduate program if the course is deemed appropriate by the student’s advisor for the particular graduate program.
+UVM Senior undergraduates may enroll for up to 6 graduate credits at UVM under the following circumstances: course must be available for graduate credit and and is not an independent study, practicum, internship, or research credit course; approval to take the course for graduate credit is obtained from the Dean of the Graduate College and the dean of the undergraduate school or college in which the student is enrolled prior to taking the course; and the course must not be computed as part of the bachelor’s degree.
+Students may request graduate credit for a course by completing the form found on the Faculty and Current Student Resources page of Graduate College website.
+Graduate credit can be used as transfer credit into a UVM graduate program if the course is deemed appropriate by the student’s advisor for the particular graduate program and the student earned a grade of B or better.
 The transfer is credit only (not grade) and does not count towards the minimum graded credit required after matriculation into the graduate program.
 Generally, other institutions will not accept such credit, earned before award of the bachelor's degree, in transfer to their graduate programs.

 Distance Education Student Status

 A distance education student is a student whose primary affiliation with UVM is as a student matriculated in a distance education degree or academic certificate program where the majority of content is delivered at a distance.
 There may be a minimal residency component of the program that is exclusively available to the matriculated distance education students.
-A distance student may not register for an on campus course, however a residential student may register for courses offered through a distance program.
+A distance student may not register for an on-campus course; however a residential student may register for courses offered through a distance program on a space availability basis.

 Students are billed according to their primary affiliation with UVM.
 These categories are residential or distance and may be program specific.
 When tuition differs between these categories, tuition is billed according to the primary affiliation of the student for any courses taken.